 I finally managed to work my way through the highly excited pack of dogs to get that sweet little soul into the house, where he promptly ran and hid behind the t.v. for a week.
 Eventually, he came out, where I discovered that he also had worms.
 After a deworming, fattening up and checking the outlets to see if anyone was missing an orange cat, off to the vet we went for ‘Kitty Kitty’ to be checked out, neutered and get his shots.

 Because I didn’t fully understand the potential of cats, nor was I interested in having another full-time indoor animal besides Abby (my lab), that would make taking a vacation someday, that much harder, I set about finding him a new home.
 With no outbuildings, even keeping him as an outside cat wasn’t feasible.
-Nobody was interested.
+Luckily, as fate would have it, nobody was interested.
 I finally decided to just keep him.

 Training the dogs not to bother him proved to be quite easy, once they determined he was not a threat of any kind and seeing how I interacted with him reinforced the whole ‘pack leadership’ role I play around here.
 After a couple weeks of close supervision and monitoring, I felt comfortable letting him come and go as he pleased without worry of anyone bothering him.
 No one ever did.

-For having so many battle scars, he is one of the gentlest cats and whenever I take in a new cat, he’s always extremely patient, accepting and nice to them.
-As the oldest cat I have, we estimate him to be between 7-9 years old.
+For having so many battle scars, he is one of the gentlest cats in the bunch and whenever I take in a new cat, he’s always extremely patient, accepting, and nice to them.
+As the oldest cat I have, we estimate him to be around ten years old.
 I want him to live forever.
+I say all of this even after the potty door bell nightmare I talked about here: http://savingcatsdogsandcash.com/potty-doorbell/

-KK changed the way I feel about cats, and looking back, I’m sad that it took me so long to see just how dog-like and wonderful they can be.
+KK changed the way I feel about cats and looking back, I’m sad that it took me so long to see just how dog-like and wonderful they can be.
 Somehow the universe seems to have decided to catch me up, as I now currently have more cats than dogs and I’m perfectly ok with that.
-They each have their own unique personalities and I wouldn’t trade a single one of them for a dog.
+They each have their own unique personality and I wouldn’t trade a single one of them for a dog.
 I’m also ok with never taking a vacation.
-I’d miss and worry about them all too much to enjoy myself, anyway.
+At this point, with so many animals now, I’d miss and worry about them all too much to enjoy myself anyway.